Services

 Intake Assessment

-The first appointment in the individual therapy treatment process.
-It’s a chance for us to get acquainted, evaluate your needs, and determine how I can be most helpful.
-This is a 60-75-minute televideo appointment. $300
+The first appointment in the individual therapy treatment process, which involves pre-appointment paperwork and self-report measures.
+It’s a chance for us to get acquainted and for me to evaluate your needs and determine how I can be most helpful.
+Typically this is a 75-minute tele-video appointment. $410

 Individual Therapy

 Collaborative, one-on-one therapy sessions to accomplish your treatment goals.
-Typically these are 55-minute televideo appointments. $225
+Typically these are 55-minute tele-video appointments. $250/hr

 Group Sessions